FIRE ADVISORY IN EFFECT

 Firefighters, helicopters, air tankers and heavy equipment groups have been strategically placed around the area in preparation for any new wildfire starts.

-- Temperatures are expected to be in the low twenties with 40-45% relative humidity and lighter winds tomorrow.
+- Temperatures are expected to be in the mid twenties with 35-45% relative humidity and stronger winds tomorrow afternoon, gusting up to 35 km/hr.
+Please ensure you are burning within the wind conditions on your fire permit.

-- Minimal scattered showers have been forecasted for the next 24 hours.
+- No rainfall has been forecasted for the area over the next 24 hours.

 - Check our wildfire weather forecast for more details (MA=west side of the Peace River, RE= the east side).